lpod/lpod-docs/level1-document.rst

 Same as ``odf_get_document``, but the ODF resource is used in read only mode, i.e. it's used as a template in order to generate other ODF physical documents.

+Some metadata of the new document are intialized to the following values:

+- the creation and modification dates are set to the current date;

+- the creator and initial creator are set to the owner of the current process as reported by the operating system (if this information is available);

+- the number of editing cycles is set to 1;

+- the idenfication string of the current lpOD distribution is used as the generator identifier string.

+Each piece of metadata may be changed later by the application.

 odf_new_document(doc_type)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~